 Grab a seat on one of the cast-iron benches, enjoy the gardens, and listen to salsa music emanating from the buildings nearby.
 However because it’s the main tourist area, be wary of local touts trying to sell you stuff.

-Climb The Bell Tower
+3. Climb Trinidad’s Bell Tower

 You’ll notice Convento de San Francisco right away, as you can see the bright yellow bell tower from most parts of town.
 It’s the most prominent landmark, and a popular postcard photo.

 A former convent, it’s now a museum with artifacts from the revolution.